TCATech/LegacyPainBot/README.md

 # Note

 This repository is no longer maintained.
-Please check [the v2 repository](https://github.com/NotTCA/PainBot) for updated code.
+Please check [the new repository](https://github.com/TCATech/PainBot) for updated code.

 # Features